 Scripture reading – Psalm 24

-Psalm 24 was written by David.
-Consisting of only ten verses, it has inspired many great hymns and anthems.
-[The brackets within the verses contain amplifications by this author.]
+Psalm 24, also a psalm of David, identified the Suffering Savior and the Good Shepherd coming as “the King of glory…The LORD of hosts” (Psalm 24:9-10).
+Consisting of only ten verses, its words and message have inspired many great hymns and anthems.
+[Reminder: The brackets within the verses contain amplifications by this author.]

-The LORD is Eternal God, and the Creator of all things, and “without Him was not anything, made that was made” (John 1:3).
-As Creator, He is owner of the earth’s resources, and all that inhabits it.
-He has set the boundaries of the sea and the dry land (24:2).
+In the words of a childhood song, our LORD has “the whole world in His hands.”
+He is the Eternal God and the Creator of all things.
+In fact, “without Him was not anything, made that was made” (John 1:3).
+Because He is the Creator, He is the owner or possessor of the earth’s resources and all that inhabit it.
+He has set the boundaries of the sea and the dry land (Psalm 24:2).
 He is the Sustainer.
 Because the LORD is Sovereign, David asked:

 Psalm 24:3 – “Who shall ascend [come up; scale] into the hill [mountain] of the LORD? or who shall stand [arise; rise] in his holy [hallowed; sacred] place?”

-Can anyone merit the favor of God, or be worthy to enter into His presence?
-Might a rich man earn good standing with God by donating to charity, and giving his riches to help the poor?
-Does fasting, praying, worshipping, or showing kindness to another give one entrance into the presence of the LORD?
+Is there anyone who might merit the favor of God and enter into His presence?
+Might a rich man earn good standing with the LORD by donating to charity and giving his riches to the poor?
+Does fasting, praying, worshipping, or showing kindness to others give one the privilege to enter into the presence of the LORD?

-A man must have “clean hands” to enter into the LORD’S presence (24:4a).
-How might a man acquire “clean hands,” before a holy God?
-A comparable question was asked and answered in Psalm 119:9, where we read: “Wherewithal shall a young man cleanse his way?
+How might a man acquire “clean hands” before a holy God?
+A comparable question was asked and answered in Psalm 119:9, where we read, “Wherewithal shall a young man cleanse his way?
 By taking heed thereto according to thy word.”
-1 John 1:9reminds us the way to be cleansed is to “confess our sins, he [God] is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness.”
-For a man to have “clean hands,” he must heed God’s Word, and confess his sins.
+Also, 1 John 1:9 reminds us the way to be cleansed is to “confess our sins, [believing] He [God] is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness.”
+To have “clean hands,” one must heed God’s Word and confess his sins.

-No man enters into the LORD’S holy place unless he has a “pure heart” (pure in heart, thoughts, and motives, 24:4b).
-The man who enters the “holy place” cannot be like the Pharisees, who thought by portraying outward piety, their prayers would be heard, and answered (Matthew 23:25-28).
-The LORD, knowing the hearts of men, condemned the Pharisees saying, “Ye also outwardly appear righteous unto men, but within ye are full of hypocrisy and iniquity” (Matthew 23:28).
+A person with a “pure heart” is clean and sincere in his thoughts and motives.
+Remember, the Pharisees thought by portraying outward piety, their prayers would be heard and answered (Matthew 23:25-28).
+The LORD, however, because He knows the hearts of all men (Hebrews 4:12), condemned the Pharisees and said, “Ye also outwardly appear righteous unto men, but within ye are full of hypocrisy and iniquity” (Matthew 23:28).

-The man who enters God’s presence must also guard his soul from the “vanity” of the world (24:4c).
-What is the “vanity” of the world?
-It is the pleasures, sins, and philosophy of the world that promises much, but never satisfies the heart.
-The rich man boasted to himself that bigger barns and more goods would satisfy his soul (Luke 12:16-18).
-Beguiled by riches, he had failed to plan for God’s judgment, and “God said unto him, Thou fool, this night thy soul shall be required of thee: then whose shall those things be, which thou hast provided?”
+The rich man boasted by building bigger barns, he could store more goods and satisfy his soul (Luke 12:16-18).
+He was beguiled by riches and failed to plan for eternity and God’s judgment.
+Therefore, “God said unto him, Thou fool, this night thy soul shall be required of thee: then whose shall those things be, which thou hast provided?”
 (Luke 12:20).

-A man who enters the presence of the LORD must also have integrity, and he will not swear deceitfully (24:4d).
-The saints of God are honest and truthful.
-They are conscious of the Lord’s presence, and they will not cheat, lie, or swear falsely.
-They are not bound by a contract, but by a consciousness of God’s holiness.
+Sincere saints of God are honest and truthful.
+They are ever conscious of the Lord’s presence and will not cheat, lie, or swear falsely.
+It is not a contract that binds the saint to his vows but a consciousness of God’s holiness.

-The coming Messiah, the “King of glory,” is the subject of Psalm 24:7-10.
-Five times the LORD is identified as the “King of glory.”
+The coming Messiah, the “King of Glory,” is the subject of Psalm 24:7-10.
+Five times, the LORD was identified as the “King of glory.”
 Who is this “King of glory?”
-He is the LORD, the “LORD of hosts” (24:8, 10).
+He is the LORD, the “LORD of hosts” (Psalm 24:8, 10).

-In ancient times, the city gates were where private and governmental business was transacted.
-The elders, and the king’s ambassadors, sat in judgment at the gates.
-Beginning with the elders, and chief leaders of the city, David commanded the people to hail the coming of the “King of glory” (24:7).
+In ancient times, private and governmental business was transacted in the city gates.
+The elders and the king’s ambassadors sat in judgment at the gates.
+Beginning with the elders and chief leaders of the city, David commanded the people to hail the coming of the “King of glory” (Psalm 24:7).

 Psalm 24:7 – “Lift up [hold up] your heads, O ye gates [gates of the city of Jerusalem]; and be ye lift up [men who sat in the gates], ye everlasting [perpetual; ancient] doors; and the King of glory shall come in.”

-Closing thoughts – Perhaps that is the reason David announced, not once, but twice for the “gates” (24:7, 9) to lift up their heads and hail the coming of the “King of glory” (24:9-10).
-The world rejected Jesus when He came the first time; however, all nations will be forced to hail His Second Coming.
+David announced, not once, but twice for the “gates” (Psalm 24:7, 9) to lift up their heads and hail the coming of the “King of glory” (Psalm 24:9-10).
+The world rejected Jesus when He came the first time; however, when He comes again, all nations will be forced to hail His Second Coming.